Duty free limits for travellers

 Travelling to a non-EU country

-Each person is now allowed to bring the following back to the UK for their own use without any UK tax or duty liabilities:
+Each adult travelling is allowed to bring the following back to the UK for their own use without any UK tax or duty liabilities.

 - 4 litres of still table wine